Our research group is composed of academics from different disciplines. You can find their bios below.

 Dr. Bessma Momani

-Political Science Professor and interim Assistant Vice-President of International Relations
+Political Science Professor and Interim Associate Vice-President of Interdisciplinary Research

-Dr. Momani is Full Professor in the Department of Political Science and interim Assistant Vice-President of International Relations at the University of Waterloo.
-She is a senior fellow at the Centre for International Governance Innovation and non-resident fellow at the Arab Gulf States’ Institute in Washington, DC, and a Fulbright Scholar.
-She was a 2015 fellow of the Pierre Elliott Trudeau Foundation and also previously served as a non-resident senior fellow at the Brookings Institution and at the Stimson Center in Washington, DC, and was a visiting scholar at Georgetown University’s Mortara Center.
+Dr. Bessma Momani is Full Professor in the Department of Political Science and Interim Associate Vice-President of Interdisciplinary Research at the University of Waterloo.
+She is also a senior fellow at the Centre for International Governance Innovation and non-resident fellow at the Arab Gulf States’ Institute in Washington, DC, and a Fulbright Scholar.
+She was interim Assistant Vice-President, International at the University of Waterloo, Assistant Vice-President, Research and International in the Office of Research, a 2015 fellow of the Pierre Elliott Trudeau Foundation, non-resident senior fellow at the Brookings Institution and at the Stimson Center in Washington, DC, and was a visiting scholar at Georgetown University’s Mortara Center.
+Bessma is a Fellow of the School of Public Policy at the University of Calgary and sits on the Advisory Council to the Middle East Institute’s program on Economics and Energy.
 She has worked as a consultant to the International Monetary Fund, both in the communications office and the Independent Evaluation Office.

-Dr. Melissa FinnPostdoctoral Fellow, Transnationalism, Populism and Security
+Dr. Melissa FinnResearch Associate, Transnationalism, Populism and Security